-Loneliness and social isolation are major problems that impair the quality of life amongst older adults; older adults with limited social interactions are more prone to mental and physical health concerns.
-The Friendly Visiting program aims at alleviating the isolation and loneliness experienced by older adults, 55+ by assigning a friendly visitor to assist in social and indoor recreational activities.
+Loneliness and social isolation are major challenges that can impair the quality of life amongst older adults; older adults with limited social interactions are more prone to mental and physical health concerns.
+The Friendly Visiting program aims to alleviate the isolation and loneliness experienced by older adults, 55+ by assigning a friendly visitor to assist with social and indoor recreational activities.
 Clients receive weekly one hour visits by screened and trained volunteers, with varying skills, abilities, and language.

-If you know of anyone who might be suffering from, or is at the risk of, social isolation and/or loneliness, refer them to the Friendly Visiting and/or Telephone Reassurance program.
-These services are offered free of cost, and are available to residents of Mississauga, Brampton, Caledon or Oakville.
+If you know of anyone who might be at the risk of, social isolation and/or loneliness, please refer them to our Friendly Visiting and/or Telephone Reassurance program.
+These services are offered free of cost, and are available to residents of Mississauga, Brampton or Caledon.